 - Gloves: The 300-weight The North Face Men’s Denali Etip Gloves or The North Face Women’s Denali Etip Gloves will keep your hands from freezing in Korea’s chilly winter temperatures.
 The silicone fingertips allow you to use your touchscreen devices without removing your gloves.

-Footwear for Winter in Korea
+Footwear for Winter

 Unlike other seasons, regular hiking or walking shoes might not quite make the cut for staying comfortable in Korea in winter.